YvesZumbach/y2_documentation/doc/cluster_messages.rst

 It allows to measure if all nodes finish approximately at the same time or if some of them take way longer (which would indicate that we need dynamic training data allocation).

 The worker sends an empty ``Finished`` message to the communication service.
-The communication service adds the node id to the message and sends it to the client.
+The communication service adds a timestamp to the message and sends it to the client.